Intense day

 After a while of staring at the sea and pondering, I get up.
 The path starts to climb uphill, it looks like I’ll have to work a bit.
 In the following photo, you can see how hard it is to photograph a slope so that its steepness is visible - you point the camera up and the path in the photo looks flat, but at this moment it was a solid climb.

 Half an hour later, I’m sweating profusely.
 The sun is blazing.
 I stop and admire the view.
 A photographic frenzy takes hold of me - I am trying to capture the beauty, but most of the photos are overexposed.
-I’m not very good at photography and don’t have a good camera, just a phone, which can’t handle this excess of sunlight.
+I’m not a very good photographer and don’t have a good camera, just a phone, which can’t handle this excess of sunlight.
 Fortunately, a few photos turned out all right.

 I circle around a huge bend of the mountain.
 I’ve been climbing its slope for about an hour and the further along the coast I get, the steeper the slope becomes.
 At times it’s so steep that I start to realize how easy it would be to stumble here and tumble uncontrollably down to the rocks in the sea.
 I start to look carefully under my feet.